maudlin/mindmeld/README.md

 5. **Draw Connections**:

+   - Hover over a note to reveal ghost connecting points.
-   - Click on a connection handle on a note to start a connection.
+   - Click and drag from a ghost connecting point to another note to create a connection.
-   - Drag the line to another note to create the connection.
+   - Hover over a connection line to reveal the context menu and toggle connection types.
+   - Click within 2px of a connection line to select it.
-   - Click on the connection line and press the delete key to remove it.
+   - Press the delete key to remove the selected connection line.

 6. **Multiple Select and Group Move**: